department-of-veterans-affairs/vets-website/content/pages/healthcare/health-conditions/conditions-related-to-service-era/cold-war-era.md

 <li class="process-step list-three">

-Find out if you can get disability compensation (monthly payments) and other benefits if you have a health condition caused or made worse by your active-duty service.
+Find out if you can get disability compensation (monthly payments) and other benefits if you have an illness or injury caused—or made worse—by your active-duty service.
 [See if you qualify for disability benefits due to contact with toxic chemicals or other hazardous materials](/disability-benefits/conditions/exposure-to-hazardous-materials/).

 </li>
 </ol>